New customs duty to be introduced – must also be paid for parcels under €150 from 1 July 2026

 How much is the customs duty?

-For private individuals, the customs duty is €3 for each goods item in the consignment.
+The customs duty is €3 for each goods item in the consignment.
 ‘Goods item’ means similar products that have the same commodity code and country of origin.
 For instance, if the same parcel contains two similar shirts, you will normally only pay the customs duty once for them.

 In the declaration, goods are declared as goods items according to whether the goods are of the same or a different kind.